lucagez/qron/README.md

 <!-- TODO: add widgets -->

 `qron` is a lightweight, idiomatic and composable job scheduler for building Go applications.
-Using Postgres as a persistence storage, can scale horizontally and process thousands of jobs per second on each service with minimal footprint.
+`qron` use Postgres as persistence backend.
+Can scale horizontally and process thousands of jobs per second on each service with minimal footprint.
 It's built upon the high performance `pgx` driver to queeze every ounce of performance from Postgres.
 It provides `at-least-once` delivery guarantees.